alvinwan/timefhuman/README.md

 - 12 p.m. on Monday Tuesday or Wednesday
 - early next week midday

 The permutations--even the possible *combinations*--are endless.
 Instead of enumerating each permutation, `timefhuman` extracts tokens: "anytime" modifies the type from 'date' to 'range', "next week" shifts the range by 7 days, "p.m." means the string right before is a time or a time range etc. Each set of tokens is then combined to produce datetimes, datetime ranges, or datetime lists.
 This then allows `timefhuman` to handle any permutation of these modifiers.
-Said another way: `timefhuman` aims to parse *unstructured* dates.
+Said another way: `timefhuman` aims to parse *unstructured* dates, written in natural language.